 Assessed value

+This is how much a home is worth according to a public tax assessor.
 They makes that determination in order to figure out how much property tax the owner should pay.

 Note that “assessed value” and “appraised value” are two different things.
 The assessed value has no impact on your purchase price or ability to get a mortgage, it’s used for property tax purposes.